3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ### Array Initialization

-An array can be initialized alongside declaration with values, by using the initializer expression, like so:
+An array can be initialized alongside a declaration with values, by using the initializer expression, like so:

 ```c=
 int natural_numberes[20] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}; //remaining spaces are filled with 0s